cbmr-data/cbmr-data.github.io/esrum/_sources/usage/transfers.rst.txt

 this must be done using the same IP from which the user intends to connect, in this case from the Esrum IP.

-This poses some challenges, as running a full-fledged browser over SSH performs very poorly.
-This section therefore describes how to authenticate to SIF_ or ERDA_ using a purely text-based browser available on the cluster (Lynx_):
+This poses some challenges, as graphically intensive programs like a full-fledged browser perform poorly over SSH.
+This section therefore describes how to authenticate to SIF_ or ERDA_ using Lynx_, a purely text-based browser available on the cluster:

 #.
 Start Lynx as follows: